Clicky

 67 Things To Declutter And Let Go Of This Summer

 If you want to declutter and let go of things, consistency is more important than intensity.
 It probably took years or decades to accumulate your clutter so give yourself time, patience and grace as you declutter and let go of it.
 If you only let go of one or two items a day for the rest of the summer, you can easily complete this list.
 I recommend going through the list and deciding which things apply to you.
 It doesn’t matter where you start but consider an area that you are interested in simplifying or one that causes extra stress.
-Freeing up space in your home is wonderful, but letting go of stress and freeing up space in your mind is even better.
+Freeing up space in your home is wonderful, but and freeing up space in your mind is even better.

 67 Things To Declutter And Let Go Of This Summer